AtomicGamer9523/rinuxaction/README.md

-# First Interaction
+# RinuxAction

-An action for filtering pull requests and issues from first-time contributors.
+An action for building and testing rinux

 # Usage